Don't Flaunt Body or Confront Men in Meetings: Ernst & Young's Advice to Women Employees Under Fire

 Split image credit: Reuters/Twitter/Emily Peck

-About 30 women employees in Ernst & Young were allegedly given leadership training seminar in which they were given dressing and behavioral advice and asked to not show skin and distract male colleagues.
+About 30 women employees in Ernst & Young were allegedly given leadership training seminar in which they were given dressing and behavioural advice and asked to not show skin and distract male colleagues.

 The incident allegedly took place in June 2018 in EY's Hoboken office in New Jersey, US, right after the Me Too movement started gathering steam.
 While EY implemented several policy changes and fired a male employee accused of sexually harassing a woman colleague, the appalling advice doled out to women in this conference is not just regressive but also reeks of misogyny.